fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 **RemoveBeginning()**: Where it's get to be expensive, if we want to remove the first element.
 So we remove the first element, then we need to move all elements to the left (or down).
 That's an O(n) operation.

-**AddBeginning(value)**: I we want to insert at the beginning, we need to move every element to the right (or up), then insert the element at the beginning.
+**AddBeginning(value)**: If we want to insert at the beginning, we need to move every element to the right (or up), then insert the element at the beginning.

 Arrays are great if you want to add or remove element at the end.
 But it's expensive if you want to add or remove in the middle or at the beginning.